Chinese tin producers jump on the cutback bandwagon: Andy Home

 It’s worth noting that LME stocks have remained low despite increasing tension in the nearby spreads, which have flickered in and out of backwardation for several months but without attracting enough metal to allow a meaningful rebuild in exchange inventory.

-That spread tension has returned this week with the benchmark cash-to-three-months LME spread closing Thursday valued at $45 per tonne backwardation.
+That spread tension has returned this week with the benchmark cash-to-three-months LME spread closing Thursday valued at $45 per ton backwardation.

 There is quite a lot of market chatter that this reflects the emergence of a dominant long position.
 It hasn’t appeared yet in the LME’s positioning reports, which are backdated by two days, but evidently with such low stocks cover, it doesn’t have to be a mega position to show up on the LME’s radar.